alexnizamis/BranchPredictor/README.md

 BranchPredictor
 ===============

-This code is a C++ implementation  for a branch prediction.
+This code is a C++ implementation  for  branch prediction.